cacophony-wj/LeS/README.md

 Then simply re-download the modlist from the Gallery and specify the same directories you did the first time.
 Then check the "Overwrite" box.
 This will _delete_ any customizations you have made to the modlist _unless_ you change the names of the folder(s) they are located in.
 More on this below.

 It is rarely recommended to continue a save when you update a modlist because _Skyrim_ super doesn't like it when you do that.
 Only update on a current save if you wish to start the game over, or if there is some horrible bug with it.
 In the latter case, I can often write a patch to fix your problem without necessitating a new save.
 Ask me on my private server.
 Just to confirm, _none of your save games will be deleted_ when you update.
-However, _if you have generated custom BodySlides_ or _added mods such as armors, followers, or any other alterations_ these will all be blown away.
-But there is a way to keep them!
-Just name the folder they are in to start with the tag `[NoDelete]`.
-Then they will be kept as-is.
-(As an example, using this method, `BodySlide Output` would be renamed to `[NoDelete]BodySlide Output`.

 ## Removing the Modlist